Innovative Industrial Properties, Inc. (NYSE:IIPR) Position Increased by Great West Life Assurance Co. Can

 The firm also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
 Shareholders of record on Thursday, September 30th will be paid a dividend of $1.50 per share.
 This is a boost from Innovative Industrial Properties’s previous quarterly dividend of $1.40.
 The ex-dividend date is Wednesday, September 29th.
 This represents a $6.00 dividend on an annualized basis and a yield of 2.60%.
 Innovative Industrial Properties’s dividend payout ratio (DPR) is currently 112.00%.

 IIPR has been the topic of several analyst reports.
-Roth Capital increased their target price on shares of Innovative Industrial Properties from $215.00 to $245.00 and gave the stock a “buy” rating in a research report on Friday, August 6th.
-BTIG Research raised their price target on Innovative Industrial Properties from $245.00 to $290.00 and gave the company a “buy” rating in a research report on Wednesday, September 1st.
+BTIG Research increased their target price on shares of Innovative Industrial Properties from $245.00 to $290.00 and gave the stock a “buy” rating in a research report on Wednesday, September 1st.
+Zacks Investment Research downgraded Innovative Industrial Properties from a “hold” rating to a “sell” rating in a research report on Thursday, July 8th.
 Wolfe Research assumed coverage on Innovative Industrial Properties in a research report on Friday, July 2nd.
 They issued an “outperform” rating and a $249.00 price target on the stock.
-Zacks Investment Research downgraded Innovative Industrial Properties from a “hold” rating to a “sell” rating in a research report on Thursday, July 8th.
-Finally, Craig Hallum raised their price target on Innovative Industrial Properties from $175.00 to $240.00 and gave the company a “hold” rating in a research report on Monday, August 9th.
+Craig Hallum raised their price target on Innovative Industrial Properties from $175.00 to $240.00 and gave the company a “hold” rating in a research report on Monday, August 9th.
+Finally, Roth Capital raised their price target on Innovative Industrial Properties from $215.00 to $245.00 and gave the company a “buy” rating in a research report on Friday, August 6th.
 One analyst has rated the stock with a sell rating, two have given a hold rating and six have given a buy rating to the stock.
 According to data from MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $235.13.

 In other news, CAO Andy Bui sold 1,895 shares of Innovative Industrial Properties stock in a transaction that occurred on Monday, August 9th.
 The shares were sold at an average price of $228.00, for a total value of $432,060.00.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, CEO Paul E. Smithers sold 3,954 shares of Innovative Industrial Properties stock in a transaction that occurred on Wednesday, September 1st.
 The shares were sold at an average price of $249.00, for a total transaction of $984,546.00.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 10,484 shares of company stock valued at $1,944,507.
 Corporate insiders own 1.80% of the company’s stock.